lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="testing">Testing</h4>

-Tests interfaces, not implementation – by calling public APIs and asserting the expected output against an input.
+Test interfaces, not implementation: call public APIs and assert expected output for a given input.

-Testing purposes don't intervene in the principles of encapsulation.
-If anything is wanted to be overridden or substantiated in testing code, protocols and their mock or stub implementations are always to the rescue.
+Do not break encapsulation for testing.
+If anything is wanted to be overridden or substantiated in testing code, protocols and their mock or stub implementations solve the problem.

 [Return to Table of Contents](#table-of-contents)

 <h3 id="formatting">Formatting</h3>

-Multiple variables declarations on a single line using the single `var`/`let` keywords (like `var x: Int, y: Int`) are restricted.
-Readability is not sacrificed for brevity.
+Avoid multiple variable declarations on a single line using a single `var`/`let` keyword (for example, `var x: Int, y: Int`).
+Do not sacrifice readability for brevity.

 Don't use custom horizontal alignment because it welcomes further maintenance problems: